Christine Davis, DVM

 Dr. Davis is an admitted lover of “crazy adventures” and enjoys traveling to exotic locations.
 She has been skydiving, bungee jumping, scuba diving, and has even had a close encounter with a great white shark.
 She is a thrill seeker who is also athletic; she regularly competes in many sporting events like triathlons and road races.

 Dr. Davis loves ballroom dancing with her husband, who is an equine veterinarian.
 They have a daughter and son who both attended college in New England.
-She owns two dogs: a Labrador Retriever mix named Rea and a Shih Tzu named Reggie.
+She owns three dogs: a Labrador Retriever mix named Rea a Shih Tzu named Reggie and a Maltese mix named Maizy.
 She also has three cats named Mackenzie, Finnegan and Owen.

 J. Wesley Chapin, DVM